yakkomajuri/structlog/README.md

 # structlog

-A lightweight structured logging tool for Node.js.
-Contains no dependencies!
+A lightweight structured logging tool for Node.js without any dependencies.

 ## Example